Sir Thomas Dyke Acland, 11th Baronet: Career

 Acland showed a strong interest in and commitment to educational reform.
 He initially promoted the maintenance and defence of church schools and the establishment of diocesan theological colleges.
 However, he later became a supporter of educational projects of a more Liberal character and played a leading role in the establishment of the Oxford local examinations system in 1858.
-He was also involved in agricultural issues and was a Trustee of the Royal Agricultural Society.
+He was also involved in agricultural issues and was a trustee of the Royal Agricultural Society.
 Acland was influential in the recruitment of Augustus Voelcker as consultant agricultural chemist to the Royal Bath and West of England Society around 1849.
 Acland served as a major in the Royal 1st Devonshire Yeomanry Cavalry, and when the 1st Administrative Battalion, Devonshire Rifle Volunteer Corps, was formed at Exeter in August 1860, he became its Lieutenant-Colonel.
 In 1881, when it became the 3rd Volunteer Battalion, Devonshire Regiment, he was made its Honorary Colonel.
-He was also a J.P. for Devon and Somerset.
+He was also a justice of the peace for Devon and Somerset.
 He contested Birmingham as a moderate Liberal in 1859, but was defeated by John Bright.

 In 1865, Acland returned to the House of Commons as a Liberal when he was elected as one of two representatives for Devonshire North.
 Between 1869 and 1874, he served as a Church Estates Commissioner.
 He never held ministerial office, but was sworn of the Privy Council in 1883.
-The Devonshire North constituency was abolished by the Redistribution of Seats Act of 1885 and Acland was instead returned to Parliament for Wellington.
+The Devonshire North constituency was abolished by the Redistribution of Seats Act 1885 and Acland was instead returned to Parliament for Wellington.
 He voted for the First Home Rule Bill in June 1885 and this led to him being defeated at the 1886 general election.

 Apart from his public career Acland was also a patron of art.
 He was a friend of John Ruskin and an early admirer of John Everett Millais.